Open

 Directions

-From Groveland on Hwy 120, travel east 13.8 miles and turn left on Cherry Lake Road (FR 1N07) for 23.5 miles to Cottonwood Road.
-Turn left and travel 0.5 miles north, then turn right at the Cherry Valley Campground sign and continue 0.75 miles to the campground.
-From Tuolumne, take Buchanan Road which becomes Cottonwood Road (FR 1N04) for approximately 30 miles to the campground sign and turn left.
-The Tuolumne route is recommended for RVs and towing, as Cherry Lake Road is narrow and steep.
+From Groveland: Travel east on Highway 120 for 13.8 miles, turn left on Cherry Lake Road (FR 1N07), continue 23.5 miles to Cottonwood Road (FR 1N04), turn left and travel 0.5 miles north to the Cherry Valley Campground sign, then turn right 0.75 miles to the campground.
+From Tuolumne: Take Buchanan Road which becomes Cottonwood Road (FR 1N04), travel approximately 30 miles to the Cherry Valley Campground sign, turn left.
+The Tuolumne route is recommended for RVs and those towing.

 Amenities